scriptrdotio/creatr-sample-app/smartcontainer/app/Readme.md

 - Your application is deployed to your account with a package version of the [UIComponents](https://github.com/scriptrdotio/UIComponents) module which you can find under app/view/build/.
 If you wish to use an unpackaged version of the [UIComponents](https://github.com/scriptrdotio/UIComponents) module and modify it, replace index.html with index.unpackage.html and checkout the master branch of [UIComponents](https://github.com/scriptrdotio/UIComponents).
 Read more about it [here](https://github.com/scriptrdotio/https://github.com/scriptrdotio/device-agnostic-app/tree/master/app/view/build/Readme.md).

+The device agnostic application uses a packaged version of the UI Components library.
+If you would like to modify this library and use it in this application, checkout the master branch (752197e1bbfcab63fac6dc631a85335449c2d944) of this library and switch your index.unpackaged.html with your index.html.
+To package again your changes, you need to commit them to a fork of the UI Components library under your own github account.
+Checkout the newly created repo on a local environment, run the following Gruntfile.js on the root directory of the UIComponents to build a package (you might need to edit your Gruntfile to include the new widget modules you are using).

 # About the code
 This section gives you an overview of the structure of the application and describes the responsibilities of the different scripts and files that compose it.